Who is PCCH and what is your mission?

-Our teachers are educators dedicated to early childhood learning.
-They are also lifelong learners committed to reading and implementing current best practices research into the classroom.
+Our teachers are educators dedicated to early childhood education.
+They are also lifelong learners committed to reading and implementing current best practice research into the classroom.

 Essential social and emotional skills for preschoolers include: comfortably separating from a parent, taking turns, using words in conflict situations, attending to a non-preferred task, expanding attention span, following multi-step directions, dressing and toileting independence, playing imaginatively and collaboratively, and transitioning from one activity to another.

-The most important thing to remember, however, is that we value play and exploratory learning so all of this academic content is presented in an engaging and developmentally appropriate way.
+The most important thing to remember, however, is that we value play and exploratory learning.
+Our academic content is presented in an engaging and developmentally appropriate way.
 Your child is likely to tell you that they played all day and that Mercury is the planet closest to the sun all in the same breath.

 Do you teach religion?
 What is the relationship between the Church and the School?